 As a Nanaimo chiropractor and manual therapist, I am here to help you.
-Our team at Pure Body Balance focuses on improving your health by carefully investigating the anatomy in question as well as all other tissues related.
-I will work to reduce your pain and symptoms to provide a natural healing environment instead of conventional treatments that only mask the pain.
+Our team at Pure Body Balance focuses on improving your health by carefully investigating the anatomy in question to reduce your pain and symptoms.
+Our approach is to provide a natural healing environment instead of conventional treatments that only mask the pain.
 I believe in finding the root of the issue, not just treating the symptoms.
-My goal is to offer you a rediscovery of health and wellness through natural and organic ways allowing your body and spine to heal itself.
+Most of all, my goal is to offer you a rediscovery of health and wellness through natural and organic ways allowing your body and spine to heal itself.
 Please take a moment to look around and familiarize yourself with my site and what to expect from a visit.
 I hope you find it informative.

 Dr. Fryer believes in finding the root of the issue, not just treating the symptoms.
 His goal is to offer you a rediscovery of health and wellness through natural and organic ways allowing your body and spine to heal itself.
 Please take a moment to look around and familiarize yourself with this site and what to expect from a visit.
 Hoping that you will find it informative.Know More